 Checking the dumplings for doneness

 Make sure your dumplings or biscuits are cooked all the way through to the center by inserting a toothpick into the center.
-It should pass all the way through without any additional resistance.
+It should pass all the way through without any additional resistance, and come out clean.

 How to store leftover gluten free chicken and biscuits